usegalaxy-eu/PathoGFAIR/README.md

 The [Galaxy history](https://usegalaxy.eu/u/engy.nasr/h/biolytix-datasets-analysis) includes the output of running PathoGFAIR workflows on 46 samples, sampled and sequenced by [Biolytix](https://www.biolytix.ch/en/).

+## Benchmarking PathoGFAIR: Replication Guide

+This section provides detailed instructions on replicating the PathoGFAIR benchmarking process, as outlined in our PathoGFAIR Benchmarking protocol on [protocols.io]().
+The focus here is on running the selected systems/pipelines used in our benchmarking.

+### PathoGFAIR

+- **Setup:**
+	Access our created [Galaxy history](https://usegalaxy.eu/u/engy.nasr/h/biolytix-datasets-analysis), which contains the benchmarking results of PathoGFAIR

+- **Results:**
+	- View the results directly.
+	- Rerun PathoGFAIR workflows on the same 46 samples, available under dataset number 47:biolytix_classified_samples.

+### CZID (IDseq)

+- **Setup:**
+	1. Create an Account on [CZID](https://czid.org/): We used credentials from Engy Nasr, University of Freiburg.
+	2. Create a public or private Project with the following details:
+		- Name
+		- Description
+		- Analysis Type: Metagenomics
+		- Sequencing Type: Nanopore
+	3. Upload Datasets:
+		Upload the 46 samples (total size: 7GB) either locally or from a public repository:
+		- Local upload (our recommendation): Download the samples from our published [Galaxy history](https://usegalaxy.eu/u/engy.nasr/h/biolytix-datasets-analysis) and upload them.
+		- Online upload: Use the NCBI repository PRJNA982679.
+	4. Upload or Enter Metadata:
+		Metadata fields we included are: host [Chicken], Ct value, sampling date, location, and nucleotide type [DNA], which are available in our metadata table in [`data/benchmark`](https://github.com/usegalaxy-eu/PathoGFAIR/tree/main/data/galaxy_inputs/benchmark/PathoGFAIR_benchmark_Samples_metadata.tsv).
+		- For a full list of possible fields to include, see: [CZID Metadata Dictionary](https://czid.org/metadata/dictionary).

+- **Execution:**
+	Sample uploads started on Tuesday, October 15th, at 9 AM.
+Dataset upload finished at 9:58 AM.
+Analysis was fully completed for all samples after: 1hour and 30 mins of the datasets finished upload.

+- **Results:**
+	View the analysis results: [CZID Results](https://czid.org/il2mk), use the drop down menu on the top left to switch between samples.

+### BugSeq

+- **Setup:**
+	1. Create an Account on [BugSeq](https://app.bugseq.com/register): We used credentials from Engy Nasr, University of Freiburg.
+	2. Upload datasets Upload the 46 samples (total size: 7GB) either locally or via their BaseSpace, that you have to contact them for.
+We uploaded them from local directory, same as explained for CZID(IDseq)
+	3. Set up parameters
+		- Platform: Nanopore
+		- Device & Chemistry: MinION/GridION/Flongle - R9.4.1
+		- Metagenomic Database: NCBI nt (BugSeq recommendation for metagenomics samples)
+		- Sample Type: Generic (BugSeq recommendation)
+		- Sequenced Material: DNA
+		- Outbreak Analysis (Genomic Relatedness Visualization): yes

+- **Execution:**
+	Sample uploads started on Tuesday, October 15th, at 11:30 AM.
+Dataset upload finished at 12:30 PM.
+Analysis was fully completed for all samples after: 1hour and 30 mins of the datasets finished upload.

+- **Results:**
+	On Tuesday, October 15th, at 15:21 PM, we received that the analysis had failed, as we have insufficient sample credits.
+We sent to their support for help directly after receiving their email.
+They replied back that we can only analyse 10 samples not 46, so BugSeq will be removed from the benchmark.

+### Conclusion

+By following these steps, you can replicate our benchmarking process and assess the performance of each system in detecting and identifying pathogens from metagenomic data.
+For additional details, refer to our published protocol on [protocols.io]() or explore the respective systems via the links provided in [`data/benchmark`](https://github.com/usegalaxy-eu/PathoGFAIR/tree/main/data/galaxy_inputs/benchmark/PathoGFAIR_benchmark_Systems_tools_or_pipelines.tsv).

 ## Contributors

 - [Engy Nasr](https://orcid.org/0000-0001-9047-4215)